Dissurender/medium-roast/README.md

 ## Usage

+You should provide a `.env`ironment with a connection string under the variable `DATABASE_URL`.

+Initialize Prisma with `npx prisma init --datasource-provider postgresql` Migrate Models to Database with `npx prisma migrate dev --name init`

-To run locally cd into the project root directory and use `npm run dev` in your terminal.
+To run locally use `npm run dev` in your terminal.

-You may also provide a `.env`ironment with a connection string.
+Go to `http://localhost:8000/secretingest` to ingest the initial data.

+If you change the Models remember to run `npx prisma db push` to update your DB tables.
+If you have any issues with prisma, you can run `npx prisma db reset` to get fresh tables.

+If you have JSdoc installed globally, use `jsdoc controllers -r -d docs` to update the static html.

 ## How to Contribute